-At Robert Shaw Primary and Nursery School, we encourage all staff to understand that Safeguarding and Child Protection are two different things:
+At Robert Shaw Primary and Nursery School, All staff must understand that Safeguarding and Child Protection are two different things:

-Safeguarding is what we do for all our pupils;
+Safeguarding is what we do for all our pupils and staff;

-Child protection being the procedures we use for children and young people who have been significantly harmed or are at risk of such harm.
+• Child protection being the procedures we use for children and young people who have been significantly harmed or are at risk of such harm.

 We promote a culture of Safeguarding through policy application and curriculum opportunities.
-Guardians Group 2017.
+Guardians Group 2020.